 - Soy: Soy is a go-to protein source for anyone avoiding dairy.
 Like hemp, soy is also a complete protein.

 - Pea: Pea protein is usually included in a blend with other plant-based protein sources.
 That's because peas offer plenty of one important amino acid, arginine, but not enough of the remaining eight essential amino acids.

 - Whey: Whey protein concentrate is probably the most common protein source on the market.
 Whey is a complete protein derived from milk that is readily absorbed by the body.
 Like most dairy products, all whey protein is not created equally.
 When shopping for a whey powder, look for one made with milk from grass-fed cows.

 - Casein: Another dairy-based option, casein protein powder is more slowly digested than whey.
 It also contains a high concentration of glutamine, an amino acid linked to speedier muscle recovery.
 Casein is a good option for nighttime exercisers to enjoy after a workout.

-In this article we're looking only at the plant-based varieties.
+In this article, we're looking only at the best plant-based protein powder varieties.

 5 Best Plant-Based Protein Powders

 Each product featured here has been independently selected by the writer.
 If you make a purchase using the links included, we may earn commission.